malfattti/garden/Cosmopolitanism.md

 			- cosmopolitan expectations: attitudes towards foreigners who live in Athens
 			- however not anti-cosmopolitan (not an active exclusion or persecusion of foreigners, for example), simply uncosmopolitan
 		- Other greeks however were pursuing cosmopolitan interests:
-			- for example, travelling intelectuals
+			- for example, travelling intelectuals focused on the contrast between the natural ties of humanity and the conventional ties of

 	-